 Your environment can be protected by automating the replication of the virtual machines based on policies that you set and control.
-Site Recovery coordinates and manages the ongoing replication of data by integrating with existing technologies such as Hyper-V Replica, System Center, and SQL Server AlwaysOn.
+Site Recovery can protect Hyper-V, VMware and physical servers and you can use Azure or your secondary datacenter as your recovery site.
+Site Recovery coordinates and manages the ongoing replication of data by integrating with existing technologies including System Center and SQL Server AlwaysOn.

-Site Recovery monitors the state of System Center Virtual Machine Manager clouds continuously and remotely from Azure.
-When replicating between two sites you control, only the Virtual Machine Manager servers communicate directly with Azure - your virtual machines data and replication remains on your networks.
+Site Recovery monitors the state of your protected instances continuously and remotely from Azure.
+When replicating between two sites you control, your virtual machines’ data and replication remains on your networks.
 All communication with Azure is encrypted.
 When replicating to Azure as the secondary site, your data is encrypted and you can also select encryption for data at-rest.